AurelienNioche/MAppServer/README.md

 * Test comm with Python server
 * Test comm with Android (offline mode)
 * Test all together

+* Not so optional: allow to skip login view

 * Optional?: Notification when reward reached when app is not on focus
 * (Very) Optional: delete records on phone when sync with server